LATEST NEWS

 Concrete Removal- Which Concrete Breaker to use?

 When it comes to demolition, concrete breakers are critical pieces of equipment to get the job done.
-A Concrete breaker has developed massively since its first design.
-Originally, concrete breakers were oversized machines that had to be operated by a strong individual, which would inevitably cause white finger and tinnitus from its noise and vibration levels.
+Concrete breakers have developed massively since its first design.
+Originally, breakers were oversized machines that had to be operated by a strong individual.
 However, since their first creation, concrete breakers have become far more manageable and safer.
-Concrete, or demolition breakers (as they are also known as), nowadays have more advanced anti-vibration systems built inside them.
-This allows users to be far more productive for longer periods without causing long-term damage to themselves.
+Nowadays a concrete breaker has more advanced anti-vibration systems built inside them.
+This allows users to be far more productive for longer periods without causing long-term damage such as HAVS.

-In today’s market, there are so many different concrete breakers to hire.
-Therefore, to ensure that you get the right tool for the job, we have put together this in-depth article to find the right tool to suit your project.
+In today’s market, there are many different concrete breakers to hire.
+Therefore, to ensure that you get the right tool for the job, we have put together this in-depth article to find the right match for your project.

 Types of concrete breaker